-Projects must explain why they are eligible under the selected protocol.
+Projects must provide a brief explanation for why they are eligible under the selected protocol.

 Work with us as a Biochar supplier